nosarthur/gita/README.md

 More implementation details are in [design.md](https://github.com/nosarthur/gita/blob/master/doc/design.md).

+You can also make donation to me on [patreon](https://www.patreon.com/nosarthur).
+Any amount is greatly appreciated!

 ## Other multi-repo tools

 I haven't tried them but I heard good things about them.